Data Management on Google Cloud Platform: a Brand New Course Now Available

 Each of these zones supports either Ivy Bridge or Sandy Bridge processors.
 Specifically, us-central1-f and europe-west1-c zones work with Ivy Bridge, while the others use Sandy Bridge.

-Since 2008, Google has launched multiple services for their Google Cloud Platform:
+Since 2008, Google has launched multiple services for its Google Cloud Platform:

 |Group||Service Name||Service Description|